-An on-trend small plates bistro that has backing from the Salt Yard Group, Blanchette opened late last year on a Soho side street.
-Bare brick walls and mismatched furniture add a slice of obligatory cool, while scatterings of homely nic-nacs help add warmth to the space.
+An on-trend, small plates bistro that has backing from the Salt Yard Group, Blanchette sits on a Soho side street.
+Bare brick walls and mismatched furniture add a slice of obligatory cool, while scatterings of homely knick-knacks add warmth to the space.
 Highlights of the menu include well-priced cheese and charcuterie offerings as well the opportunity to mix and match several French dishes, tapas-style.
 Read our full review of the restaurant from shortly after its opening here — on a recent return visit, we feel it’s considerably tightened its act and is very deserving of inclusion in this list.

 Among the best value for money restaurants in the capital, punters flock to this vast Piccadilly Circus restaurant for great pre-theatre deals and everyday low prices on classic dishes inspired by the pavements of Paris.
 Served in bustling, grand surrounds, steak frites, confit duck, steak tartare, snails and all the classics are present and correct and up there with the best and most authentic casual French food this side of the Eurostar.
 Slick, friendly service is probably the only inauthentic part of the Parisian experience.

 Of all the restaurants in the list, it’s possible that Casse Croûte is the most French.
 A small wine bar turned restaurant on Bermondsey Street, the successful formula here is to keep things simple and do them well, with a short daily-changing menu of home-cooked French classics on hand as if only really to accompany a notably good value all-French wine list.
 But the dishes are much better than that would suggest: well-sourced, well-cooked and utterly, effortlessly delicious in the way that only truly foodie countries can manage.